 - aggression and violence at work (in Dutch)

 You have to draw up a plan for employees who get ill (in Dutch).
-This plan must include the procedures you and the employee must follow.
-The works council or staff representation must approve the plan.
-You need to involve a certified health and safety specialist (in Dutch) to support an employee who is ill.
+This sick leave policy describes for example the procedures you and the employee must follow.
+The works council or staff representation must approve the policy.
+A certified health and safety expert (in Dutch) has to supervise the sick leave policy.

 You have to make arrangements for emergency response (bedrijfshulpverlening, BHV) in your business.
-This means you need to appoint 1 or more emergency response officers (BHV’ers) who can help in the event of an accident at work or other emergencies.
-You need to take into account the number of employees in your company and the risks that are present when setting this up.
+This means you need to appoint 1 or more emergency response officers (BHV’ers) to interven in the event of a work-related accident or emergencies.
+How you set this up depends on the number of employees and the risks in your company.

 Appoint health and safety officers